CMTA/RuleEngine/CONTRIBUTING.md

 # Contributing Guidelines

-There are many ways to contribute to CMTAT Contracts.
+There are many ways to contribute to RuleEngine Contracts.

 ## Opening an issue

 You can [open an issue] to suggest a feature, a difficulty you have or report a minor bug.
 For serious bugs in an audited version please do not open an issue, instead refer to our [security policy] for appropriate steps.
-See [SECURITY.md](./SECURITY.MD).
+See [SECURITY.md](./SECURITY.MD) in CMTAT project.

 Before opening an issue, be sure to search through the existing open and closed issues, and consider posting a comment in one of those instead.